 Testing to meet course prerequisites and/or to determine proper placement in courses.

 The official transfer and articulation system for California’s public colleges and universities.
 The ASSIST.org website contains all articulation agreements between California community colleges and University of California and California State University campuses.
 (See www.assist.org.)

-Associate degrees received upon completion of course work totaling not fewer than 60 units in the major, general education, and electives.
+A degree awarded upon completion of lower-division coursework totaling not fewer than 60 semester units in the major, general education, and electives.
 (See Associate Degrees.)

 Rights that protect students from being held responsible for changes made to their academic programs in the years that follow their initial enrollment.
-These rights are established when a student first takes classes at MiraCosta College and are maintained through continual enrollment at the college (see Continuous Enrollment).
+These rights are established when a student first takes classes at MiraCosta College and are maintained through continuous enrollment at the college (see Continuous Enrollment).
 The catalog used to determine graduation eligibility is the catalog operating at the time the student began continuous enrollment at MiraCosta unless the student's petition requests a different catalog.

-A booklet listing classes to be offered during a specific semester (fall, spring, summer).
-The schedule also contains an online enrollment schedule, testing dates and times, and general information of interest to new and continuing students.
+A listing of classes to be offered during a specific semester (fall, spring, summer).
+The schedule also contains an online registration schedule, testing dates and times, and general information of interest to new and continuing students.

 A process through which students can petition to deviate from the college's policies and procedures.
 Petition forms are available in the Admissions and Records Offices.

 Classes or workshops that are fee-based, noncredit enrichment courses.
 Neither credit nor grades are given, and no records are kept.
-(See Community Services & Business Development.)
+(See Community Education & Workforce Development.)

-To be considered continually enrolled, a student must receive a letter grade (including "W") for each semester from the semester of initial enrollment to the semester when all degree and/or certificate requirements are completed.
+To be considered continuously enrolled, a student must have received a letter grade (including "W") for each semester from the semester of initial enrollment to the semester when all degree and/or certificate requirements are completed.
 A one-semester leave does not negate a student's continuing status.